Marconiusiii/OhCraps/README.md

 #### Lay Bets

 Lay Bets are the opposite of Place Bets.
 You will be wagering money that the 7 rolls before the number you are betting on hits.
 This functionality works the same way as the Place Betting system, where you will be asked how much you'd like to Lay against each number.
 Enter a 0 or just hit Enter to leave the bet alone.

+Note: Lay Bets do not exist in Crapless Craps.

 Lay bets are always working on the Come Out roll.